Build a User Management App with SolidJS

 anonkey for client-side operations and theservice_rolekey for server-side operations from the Legacy API Keys tab. - For new keys, open the API Keys tab, if you don't have a publishable key already, click Create new API Keys, and copy the value from the Publishable key section.

-1npx degit solidjs/templates/ts supabase-solid2cd supabase-solidThen let's install the only additional dependency: supabase-js
+1npx degit solidjs/templates/ts supabase-solid2cd supabase-solidThen install the only additional dependency: supabase-js

-1VITE_SUPABASE_URL=YOUR_SUPABASE_URL2VITE_SUPABASE_PUBLISHABLE_KEY=YOUR_SUPABASE_PUBLISHABLE_KEYNow that we have the API credentials in place, let's create a helper file to initialize the Supabase client.
-These variables will be exposed on the browser, and that's completely fine since we have Row Level Security enabled on our Database.
+1VITE_SUPABASE_URL=https://your-project-ref.supabase.co2VITE_SUPABASE_PUBLISHABLE_KEY=your-publishable-keyNow that you have the API credentials in place, create a helper file to initialize the Supabase client.
+These variables will be exposed on the browser, and that's completely fine since you have Row Level Security enabled on the Database.

-1import { createClient } from '@supabase/supabase-js'23const supabaseUrl = import.meta.env.VITE_SUPABASE_URL4const supabasePublishableKey = import.meta.env.VITE_SUPABASE_PUBLISHABLE_KEY56export const supabase = createClient(supabaseUrl, supabasePublishableKey)App styling (optional)
+1import { createClient } from '@supabase/supabase-js'2import { Database } from './schema'34const supabaseUrl = import.meta.env.VITE_SUPABASE_URL5const supabasePublishableKey = import.meta.env.VITE_SUPABASE_PUBLISHABLE_KEY67export const supabase = createClient(supabaseUrl, supabasePublishableKey)App styling (optional)#

-An optional step is to update the CSS file src/index.css to make the app look nice.
+An optional step is to update the CSS file src/index.css to make the app look better.

 You can find the full contents of this file here.

-After a user is signed in we can allow them to edit their profile details and manage their account.
+After a user is signed in allow them to edit their profile details and manage their account.

-Now that we have all the components in place, let's update App.tsx:
+Now that you have all the components in place, update App.tsx:

 1npm startAnd then open the browser to localhost:3000 and you should see the completed app.